 Skip to main content

-The number of polyps / adenomas increase after Whipple Surgery, why?
+The number of polyps / adenomas increase after Whipple Surgery, and start of taking a Proton Pump Inhibitor(PPI) why?

-The number of polyps / adenoma, in my remaining colon, and rectum, has increased since after my Whipple Surgery, and I started taking a Proton Pump Inhibitor.
 Do Proton Pump Inhibitors (PPI) cause an increase the numbers of polyps with Familial Adenomatous Polyposis, FAP?
-As of June 17, 2025 there are now several small Fundic gland polyps in my stomach, this is the 1 st time I can remember or seen any word of these, and not sure if this because I have been taking a PPI for over 19 months.
-I cut the dosage in1/2 and will see if this effects the appearance or number of the Fundic gland polyps.
+There is a study, Journal of Yeungnam Medical Science, that seems to suggest that using a Proton Pump Inhibitors (PPIs) for over 12 months is a significant risk factor for developing advanced colon polyps.
+As of June 17, 2025 there are now several small Fundic Gland Polyps in my stomach, this is the 1st time I can remember or seen any word of these, and not sure if this because I have been taking a PPI for over 19 months.
+I cut the dosage in1/2 and will see if this effects the appearance or number of the Fundic Gland Polyps.
+The number of Tubular Adenomas in my rectum and remaining colon has increased from 22 ( June 2025) to 53 ( Sept 2025) in 3 months.
+So far the Gi Doctor is just suggesting a repeat scope in 3 months.
+Not sure if the increase number is showing an acceleration of FAP or because of the PPI?

 A little of my story: I have lived with Familial Adenomatous Polyposis (FAP) for 45 years.
 I had a previous colectomy in March 1980, and have been undergoing regular follow up Endoscopy, and Colonoscopy since that time.
 Biopsies results from the Endoscopy, July 2023, showed low-grade dysplasia/adenoma